 Belizean culinary traditions reflect the nation's ethnic diversity and varied geography.
-Among Creoles, Garifuna, and urban mestizos (see p.
-12 of Political and Social Relations), the most common staple is white, boiled rice, usually served with red or black beans.
+Among Creoles, Garifuna, and urban mestizos (see Political and Social Relations), the most common staple is white, boiled rice, usually served with red or black beans.
 By contrast, corn ground into cornmeal features more prominently in the diets of rural mestizos and Maya.